Tekislla/mypet/README.md

-# MyPet - Plataforma de adoção de animais
+# MyPet - Animal adoption plataform

-Leia o arquivo "instruções.txt" para configurar o ambiente.
+See "instructions.txt" to configure the workspace